Landmark Games 2014

 How do we play the Landmark Games?

-1- Students choose a Landmark anywhere in the world and they research facts concerning their secret location.
+1- Students choose a culturally, histoically,or geographically significant Landmark anywhere in the world, and they research facts concerning the location.

-2- Next, they collaborate to compose nine interesting clues.
+2- Next, they collaborate to compose nine interesting but challenging clues.

 4- Over the next three weeks, three clues per week will be posted on the Landmark Clues Pages.

-5- Teams are allowed to ask ONE yes or no question per week of the other teams in the game.
+5- Teams are allowed to email ONE yes or no question per week to the other teams.

 6- At the end of the three weeks, all guesses are emailed to the Landmark coordinator - firstname.lastname@example.org